Katla Volcano and Kötlutangi Spit - the Southernmost Point of the Mainland of Iceland

 My husband drove down to the southernmost part of the mainland of Iceland, while I stayed behind and had a closer look at the pillars of rocks on the sand in front of Hjörleifshöfði promontory.
 I, later on, visited Kötlutangi on a guided tour after visiting the Katla ice cave for the second time.

 It is believed that the sea erodes Kötlutangi spit by some 10 metres every year and thus 100 metres in a decade.
 Satellite imagery from 2003 shows that back then Kötlutangi was still 500 metres further south than Dyrhólaey.

 If the sea erodes Kötlutangi by 100 metres in a decade then Kötlutangi still has the upper hand for more than 4 decades.
 We will see how far it will reach in the next Katla eruption and the floods that will follow.
 I.e. if Katla will erupt again.

-The Iceland GeoSurvey (Íslenskar orkurannsóknir) survey Kötlutangi regularly by GPS to know the status of the southernmost part of the mainland of Iceland.
+The Iceland GeoSurvey (Íslenskar orkurannsóknir) surveys Kötlutangi regularly by GPS to know the status of the southernmost part of the mainland of Iceland.
 In 2013 approximately 2.8 km had eroded from Kötlutangi since the eruption in 1918.